Sprint retrospectives are the only ceremony most teams actually like. They are also the ceremony with the shortest memory.

 return SENTIMENT_MAP[normalized] ?? 'neutral';

-Here is the core challenge: "deployments take too long" from Sprint 31, "CI pipeline is a bottleneck" from Sprint 38, and "we spent half of Thursday waiting for staging to deploy" from Sprint 42 are all the same underlying pattern.
-Keyword matching will miss this.
-You need semantic similarity.
+Here is the core problem.
+"Deployments take too long" from Sprint 31, "CI pipeline is a bottleneck" from Sprint 38, and "we spent half of Thursday waiting for staging to deploy" from Sprint 42 are the same pattern.
+Keyword matching will report three unrelated complaints.
+Semantic embedding collapses them into one cluster.

-The approach is straightforward: embed every normalized retro item into a vector space, then cluster the vectors to discover thematic groups.
+The approach is not exotic.
+Embed every normalized retro item into a vector space, then cluster the vectors.

-Clustering algorithm choice.
-HDBSCAN outperforms K-means here because you don't know the number of clusters in advance, and retro items produce clusters of wildly different sizes.[3]
-A deployment-pain cluster might have 15 items while a meeting-fatigue cluster has 4.
-HDBSCAN handles this naturally and also identifies noise points (items that don't belong to any cluster), which is useful for filtering one-off complaints from recurring patterns.
+Clustering choice: HDBSCAN, not K-means.
+You do not know the number of clusters in advance, and retro items produce clusters of wildly different sizes.[3]
+A deployment-pain cluster might hold 15 items.
+A meeting-fatigue cluster might hold 4.
+K-means forces a number you do not have.
+HDBSCAN handles density variance natively and — this is the part that matters — it identifies noise points: items that belong to no cluster.
+Noise filtering is how you separate one-off complaints from recurring patterns.

 lib/retro-clusterer.tsimport { HDBSCAN } from 'hdbscanjs';